Disclosure: This article may contain affiliate links or Ads from our trusted marketing partners.

 Fireworks Attendance Tips

 Parking: As with any Orlando city-wide event, parking can be quite challenging.
-There is metered street parking on Rosalind Avenue and Central Boulevard, but these valuable commodities fill up first and fast!
-You must get there hours early to secure one of these treasured resources.
 Therefore, you’re likely to end up in a nearby surface lot or parking garage.
 There are several within a few blocks of Lake Eola Park.
+View an interactive map of options.

-Road Closures: Be aware that an event of this magnitude is likely to have road closures on both Rosalind Ave. and Central Blvd.
-In previous years, the metered parking spots were reserved for credentialed media and emergency vehicles.
+Road Closures: Be aware that an event of this magnitude will have road closures on both Rosalind Ave. and Central Blvd.
+In previous years, the metered parking spots were reserved for credentialed media and emergency vehicles only.

 For up-to-date train information, visit sunrail.com.